kennethreitz-archive/index.py/README.md

     root/index.py <-- provides infrasctructure for whole application root/sometoy/randofile <-- gets served
     root/sometoy/index.py <-- gets run automatically for this path, could be Flask.

+Likely a CLI runner, akin to:

+    $ index.py .
+    # spawns gunicorn app for you, with additional arguments.